airyhq/airy/docs/docs/api/source.md

 ## Inbound Webhook

-You can use this endpoint to ingest messages and metadata into Airy.
+You can use this endpoint to ingest (inbound) messages and metadata into Airy.
+Not to be confused with the [(outbound) Webhook API](api/webhook.md).

 `POST /sources.webhook`